cyschneck/Billy-Bot/README.md

 >charcter<ACT><SCENCE>_<# of times they have spoken this act/scene>
 ```
 ## Existing Code
-Currently, code is specific for *Hamlet*, but can be eventaully generalized to take in any .fasta formatted Shakespeare play.
+Currently, code is specific for *Hamlet*, but can be eventually generalized to take in any .fasta formatted Shakespeare play.
 This progress is ongoing.

 ## Running Code